pretix/pretix-docs/docs/self-hosting/config.md

 `allow_http_to_private_networks`

-:   If this is off, pretix connections to private networks, for instance, IP addresses such as `127.0.0.1` or `10.0.0.0` for all outgoing HTTP connections, such as webhooks and payment gateways.
+:   If this is off, pretix blocks connections to private networks, for instance, IP addresses such as `127.0.0.1` or `10.0.0.0`, for all outgoing HTTP connections, such as webhooks and payment gateways.
 If you are using a local `http_proxy`/`https_proxy` for outgoing requests, set this to `off`.
 In that case, the proxy is responsible for filtering valid destinations.